Spreading The Word About HIV Prevention For African-American Women

 According to the CDC, African-American women make up 62 percent of women diagnosed with HIV in the U.S. White women account for 18 percent, with Latinas at 14 percent.

-McCray says the CDC is planning to produce campaigns in the upcoming months targeted at black women educating them on their risk and how PrEP can be used as a preventive measure.
+McCray says the CDC is planning in the upcoming months to produce campaigns targeted at black women that educate them on their risk and how PrEP can be used as a preventive measure.

 Women in the nation's capital face a higher risk because about 2 percent of residents are already infected with HIV, making exposure more likely.
 In addition, Blout says, social issues like incarceration and poverty tend to increase the risk of HIV within the black community.